fwupd/fwupd/data/remotes.d/README.md

 Vendor Firmware
 ===============

-These are the steps to add vendor that is installed as part of an OSTree image:
+These are the steps to add vendor firmware that is installed as part of an embedded image such as an OSTree or ChromeOS image:

 * Change `/etc/fwupd/remotes.d/vendor.conf` to have `Enabled=true`
 * Change `/etc/fwupd/remotes.d/vendor.conf` to have the correct `Title`